Parent Involvement Plan

 Middleton Elementary School will use the PTA’s National Standards for Family-School Partners framework to evaluate the school’s success in engaging families to support student success.

 Welcoming all families – Families and visitors feel welcome when they enter the school.
 Our office staff is courteous and helpful.
 Parents know their children are in a safe secure environment which includes locked classroom and outside doors, a camera at the front door, cameras in randomly outdoor location, and security walls in the lobby.

 Communicating effectively - .
-Parents feel informed through the use of notes in the planner, newsletters, fliers and reminders, web page, handbook, homework folders, parent/teacher conferences, ParentVue, Remind app, phone calls, school marquee, and the school messenger.
+Parents feel informed through the use of notes in the planner, newsletters, fliers and reminders, web page, handbook, homework folders, parent/teacher conferences, ParentVue, Remind app, phone calls, and the school messenger.

 Supporting student success – Families and school staff work together to support student success through the use of progress reports, signed papers, parent/teacher conferences, and notes in the planner.
 Each teacher contacts 10 parents each month to tell them something positive about their child.
 The school counselor makes calls of concern about students who are absent.

 Speaking up for every child – The district policies are posted on the board of education website.
 The school provides a student handbook for the regular school day and another for tutoring.
 All parents of 504 and special education students are given a parent’s rights booklet.
 Parents are also informed of their right to be involved in their children’s education at Title I meetings.

 Sharing power – Parents of MES students are encouraged to be full partners in the school decision making.
 We provide many opportunities for this partnership such as parent/teacher conferences, PTO, Meet the Teacher Night, Tutoring, Reading Night, and Math and Science Night.